Kaiaysez/STAT3006-Assignment-1/README.md

 # STAT3006 Assignment 1: Writing task based on Breiman's famous paper "The Two Cultures"(Machine Learning vs Statistics)

-### In this assignment, I answer some questions set by my lecturer regarding Breiman's paper.
+## In this assignment, I answer some questions set by my lecturer regarding Breiman's paper.
+The main theme here is the ML vs statistics modelling approach.

-## Goal of the assignment:
+### Goal of the assignment:

 "This assignment is partly to expose you to the contrasting perspectives of what could be termed statistical and machine learning approaches.
 It is also to encourage you to respond to